Why estimate your time on a Marathon? How? 'Or' What ?

 - Increase the portion of starchy foods (bread, pasta, rice, semolina, etc.) with each of the 3 meals in order to increase the glycogen supply.

-- To build up these reserves, a "carb loading" is possible.
-For this, we can consider a 3-day course of drink based on maltodextrin .
+- To build up these reserves, a "carbohydrate load" (carb loading) is possible.
+For this, we can consider a cure of 3 days of drink based on maltodextrin .

 - Reduce the consumption of foods rich in fats and sugars to balance the energy balance and spare the digestive tract (expense = intake).
 Avoid cold cuts, fried foods, fatty cheeses, sauces, sodas, etc.